A history of East-the-Water (part 1)

 At some point a larger Norman construction was built around the existing Saxon church on the site of St Mary's, but the much quoted date of c.
 1259 is incorrect (thanks to an antiquarian misreading Bridford, in S. Devon, as Bideford).
 The style of the scant physical evidence from that original building point to an early Norman construction, making it is possible that the abbey-building Sir Richard de Granville had a hand in it.
 The Granvilles certainly had a vested interest in St. Mary's as the advowson was annexed to the manor of Bideford, giving them the right to present a candidate when the benefice came vacant.

-Much of what is now East-the-Water is built on a grange.
+Much of 19th and 20th C. East-the-Water is built on a grange.
 Granges were typically areas of land, linked to a monastic settlement or the house of a feudal lord (though often some distance from it) and used for food production.
 There would often be some form of grain store on a grange and some early maps mark a Grange Barn near what is now Barton Tors.
 The name Barton is consistent with this, as it derives from the Anglo-Saxon for an area, typically an enclosed courtyard, used to store the equipment and agricultural produce of a sele or wic (i.e. a nobelman’s house or manor).
 The Grange Barn area later developed into a farmstead known as Barton Farm, before being lost to modern estates.